Golf Tutorials

 Swing it like an iron, not a fairway wood.

-The a lot of common mistake is attempting to sweep the ball off the turf as you would with a 3-wood.
+The common mistake is attempting to sweep the ball off the turf as you would with a 3-wood.
 This often leads to thin, topped shots because you're trying to lift the ball.
-The club's design is already built to do the lifting for you. a lot of Your job is to trust it and make a simple, iron-like swing.
+The club's design is already built to do the lifting for you.
+Your job is to trust it and make a simple, iron-like swing.

 Step 1: The Setup

 • Ball Position: Don't play it way up in your stance like a driver or fairway wood.
-Place the ball slightly forward of the center of your a lot of stance.
-A good reference point is to position it just inside your lead heel, aall around where you would play a 5- or 6-iron. a lot This allows you to strike down on the a lot ball slightly.
+Place the ball slightly forward of the center of your stance.
+A good reference point is to position it just inside your lead heel, around where you would play a 5- or 6-iron.
+This allows you to strike down on the ball slightly.

 • Stance and Posture: Take your normal iron posture.
-Stand tall with a slight bend at the hips, letting your arms a good hang naturally.
-Your weight should be balanced 50/50 between both feet. a lot of There's no need to tilt your spine away from the target like you do with a driver.
+Stand tall with a slight bend at the hips, letting your arms hang naturally.
+Your weight should be balanced 50/50 between both feet.
+There's no need to tilt your spine away from the target like you do with a driver.

 Step 2: The Swing

-• The Takeaway: Begin your swing in one smooth piece, rotating your shoulders and hips away from the target, as you would a lot of for any other iron shot.
+• The Takeaway: Begin your swing in one smooth piece, rotating your shoulders and hips away from the target, as you would for any other iron shot.

-Swing through to a full, balanced finish with your weight on your a lot of your lead a fooot and your check buckling facing the taget.
-Don't quit yon thet shot let the clubhead acccelreare throwg impact a lot of a lot of
+• The Finish: Swing through to a full, balanced finish with your weight on your lead foot and your chest facing the target.
+Don't quit on the shot, let the clubhead accelerate through impact.

-3. Escaping the Deep Stuff (The "Rescue" an a Shot)
+3. Escaping the Deep Stuff (The "Rescue" Shot)

-The Situation: Your ball is not just inthe a rough, it’s a setting down a bit, surrounded by moderately a a lot of thick a grass.
+The Situation: Your ball is not just in the rough, it's sitting down a bit, surrounded by thick grass.

 Other posts you might like